semiotic-ai/graphdoc-server/graphdoc/runners/evaluate/README.md

 ## Basic Steps

 1. Managing the DSPy / MLFlow relationship
-    - [ ] Create a DSPy model
+    - [x] Create a DSPy model
-    - [ ] Create a MLFlow model that tracks to that DSPy model
+    - [x] Create a MLFlow model that tracks to that DSPy model
-    - [ ] Save the DSPy model to MLFlow
+    - [x] Save the DSPy model to MLFlow
 2. Training / Evaluation pipeline
-    - [ ] load in a given MLFlow model
+    - [x] load in a given MLFlow model
     - [ ] assess if it was trained on our most recent dataset
     - [ ] if not trained, train it on our most recent dataset
     - [ ] assess performance of the trained model on our most recent dataset
+    - [x] store the training and evaluation results to MLFlow
-    - [ ] save the trained model to MLFlow
+    - [x] save the trained model to MLFlow